AdobeDocs/experience-manager-cloud-manager.en/help/using/understanding-concepts.md

 ### Understanding the Flow {#understanding-the-flow}

-You can configure your pipeline from the **Pipeline Settings** tile from Cloud Manager UI.
+You can configure your pipeline from the [!UICONTROL Pipeline Settings] tile from Cloud Manager UI.

-Refer to [Using Cloud Manager,](https://chl-author.c/content/help/en/experience-manager/cloud-manager/using/using-cloud-manager.html) for more information.
+Refer to [Using Cloud Manager,](hhttps://helpx.adobe.com/experience-manager/cloud-manager/using/using-cloud-manager.html) for more information.

 The Deployment Manager is responsible for setting up the pipeline, that is: